Home Compare HIK.L vs LOTB.BR

 Hikma Pharmaceuticals PLC ranks near the top of the group on valuation; Lotus Bakeries NV sits in the weaker half.

-The same broad pattern appears on stability: Lotus Bakeries NV ranks near the top of the group, while Hikma Pharmaceuticals PLC stays in the weaker half.
+On growth, the gap still runs the same way: Lotus Bakeries NV sits near the top of the group, while Hikma Pharmaceuticals PLC remains in the weaker half.

 Valuation — Dominant Gap